Royce Lewis Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.97 team ERA ranks ninth among all MLB pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all league pitching staffs (4.00).

-- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (152 total, 1.1 per game).
+- Guardians pitchers combine to surrender 153 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his most recent appearance on Wednesday, the righty tossed five innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.
+- The righty's most recent appearance came on Tuesday, Aug.
+29 against the Minnesota Twins, when he went one scoreless inning without allowing a hit.

-- The 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings, in 22 games this season.
-Opponents have a .237 batting average against him.
+- The 24-year-old has amassed an ERA of 3.46, with 9.4 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.